aedwards15334/BasicAutomation/README.md

-Basic Automation with Ansible This repo should be looked at through the lens of time and software versions.
+Basic Automation with Ansible:

+This repo should be looked at through the lens of time with consideration to software versions.

 This will help you avoid frustration if somthing doesn't work.

-I created the repo 5/12/23 with the following baseline software versions:
+I created the repo 5/12/2023 with the following baseline software versions:

 GNS3 2.2.28 VM and Desktop